grammyjs/website/site/docs/guide/errors.md

 > Regarding point 2, you may want to skip ahead to [the advanced explanation](/advanced/middleware.md) of middleware to learn how chaining works in grammY.

-If you actively want the error to cross a boundary (that is, pass it outside), you can rethrow the error inside your error handler.
+If you actively want the error to cross a boundary (that is, pass it outside), you can re-throw the error inside your error handler.
 The error will then be passed to the next surrounding boundary.

 In a sense, you can regard the error handler installed via `bot.catch` as the outermost error boundary.